 Significance

 Tailings storage facilities need to be constructed and operated in a way that allows the permanent and safe storage of mine waste.
-This project is significant, since mud farming using amphirols increases the density of the deposited mine waste by accelerated dewatering ultimately improving the safety of TSFs.
+There are a variety of technologies that can be used to enable safe storage of tailings.
+Nearly all technologies require significant capital expenditure on processing operations to dewater tailings prior to tailings deposition.
+These technologies are all sourced from international providers.
+Only one technology, AMC, can deliver a similar high-density tailings solution without the need for capital expenditure.
+AMC is also the only technology developed solely in Australia.
+This project is significant, since AMC using MudMasters® increases the density of the deposited mine waste by accelerated dewatering ultimately improving the safety of TSFs.
 Furthermore, the rapid dewatering allows the early reuse of water in the processing plant, which is significant for many mining operations.
 From an economic point of view, more mine waste can be stored in TSFs if a higher density can be achieved during deposition, which may lead to smaller footprints of TSFs.
-Ultimately, the closure of TSFs can be simplified and its long-term stability improved, if amphirols are used throughout the operation of these structures.
+Ultimately, the closure of TSFs can be simplified and its long-term stability improved, if MudMasters® are used throughout the operation of these structures.

 Challenges

-Amphirols move using two Archimedean spirals.
-The vehicle can float in pure water and operates for very thin suspensions like a motor boat.
-With increasing compaction, when the frictional behaviour of soil starts to influence the performance of the amphirol, the operation becomes similar to a tracked vehicle.
-As a consequence, operation of the amphirol changes significantly with increasing density.
-Dewatering of the mine waste using amphirols occurs due to:
+MudMasters® move using two Archimedean spirals.
+The vehicle can float in thin suspensions with the Archimedean spirals acting like inefficient propellors similar to a motor boat.
+With increasing compaction, when the frictional behaviour of soil starts to influence the performance of the MudMaster® the operation becomes similar to a tracked vehicle.
+As a consequence, operation of the MudMaster® changes significantly with increasing density.
+Dewatering of the tailings using MudMasters® occurs due to:

 Drainage of water to the surface, from where it can gravitationally flow to a drainage channel,

-overcoming of hindered sedimentation, which prevents further consolidation due to self-weight only, and
+Overcoming of hindered sedimentation, which prevents further consolidation due to self-weight only, and

-increased evaporation as the soil surface is kept water saturated and thus evaporation at its maximum.
+Increased evaporation as the soil surface is kept water saturated and thus evaporation at its maximum.

-Unfortunately, mud farming is not used often enough so far, because it is not possible yet to quantify the success of the mud farming operation in terms of an increased density.
-Furthermore, the type of mine waste sometimes does not allow the operation of the amphirol using a human operator.
-The application of amphirols for mud farming can be improved if the following key questions are mastered:
+AMC is an emerging tailings management technology.
+Increasing exposure of this technology to the mining industry requires collection of dewatering tailings data of sufficient robustness to support a TSF business case.
+Furthermore, the type of tailings sometimes does not allow the operation of the MudMaster® using a human operator.
+The application of MudMasters® for tailings management can be improved if the following key questions are mastered:

-Which sensing technology can be used to measure the change in density continuously during the operation of the amphirol?
+Which sensing technology can be used to measure the change in tailings density continuously during the operation of the MudMaster®?

-How can the amphirol be automatized using information on the density of the soil?
+How can the MudMaster® be automatized using information on the density of the soil?

-How can the overall operation of the amphirol be optimized based on a comprehensive overview of the density covering the complete surface of the TSF?
+How can the overall operation of the MudMaster® be optimized based on a comprehensive overview of the density covering the complete surface of the TSF?

-Equipped with the appropriate sensing technology, the amphirol can be considered as a moving testing facility collecting information on the TSF that can be used at a later stage to assess its long-term geotechnical and environmental stability.
+Equipped with the appropriate sensing technology, the MudMaster® can be considered as a moving testing facility collecting information on the TSF that can be used at a later stage to assess its long-term geotechnical and environmental stability.
 For this purpose, the sensing technology needs to allow the measurement of other parameters besides of the density, such as clay content, mineralogy, particle size distribution and metal content.

 Overall aim

-The overall aim of this project is to develop a sensing technology based on the measurement of the dielectric permittivity for selected frequency windows to quantify the density of mine waste as the main targeted information and further parameters that allow a more comprehensive characterization of the mine waste allowing the automation of the amphirol and an overall optimization of the mud management using amphirols.
+The overall aim of this project is to develop a sensing technology based on the measurement of the dielectric permittivity for selected frequency windows to quantify the density of tailings as the main targeted information and further parameters that allow a more comprehensive characterization of the tailings allowing the automation of the MudMaster® and an overall optimization of tailings management.

 General approach